 Cybersecurity

-MIME sniffing in browsers and the security implications
+MIME Sniffing in Browsers and the Security Implications

-Coalfire
+Coalfire Cybersecurity Team

 Whenever a website in opened in a browser, there are many tasks that are being silently performed in the background.
 One of those tasks is fetching resources such as images, stylesheets and JavaScript from different domains on the internet and then parsing those resources.
-For example, a browser fetches an image from remote server and renders it for display when it encounters an <img> tag with src attribute in an HTML document.
+For example, a browser fetches an image from a remote server and renders it for display when it encounters an <img> tag with src attribute in an HTML document.
 Browsers handle these resources based on their MIME type, and a browser’s behavior can be guided by the X-Content-Type-Options HTTP header returned by the web server.
 In this post, we are going to look at security risks for an application that does not make use of this header.
 Specifically, we will look at the conditions under which exploitable vulnerabilities arise.

 MIME Sniffing Introduction